fnands/fnands.github.io/_posts/2024-05-04-mojo-png-parsing.md

 ## Conclusions

+Reading PNGs was quite a fun topic for a blog post.
+It made me really get my hands dirty with some of the more low level concepts in Mojo, something I felt I didn't fully grasp before.

 I'll admit, this ended up being a bit more work than I expected.
 To paraphrase JFK:

 ![jfk_meme](../images/png_read_mojo/JFK.jpeg "We do these things not because they are easy, but because we thought they were going to be easy.")